mobibyte/Open-Source/UDP_app/UDPGUIDE.md

 That's really about it, the rest is for you to experiment with.
 It's like Dark Souls, you gotta grind and learn to gain victroy over an obstacle.

 * There is also an Iphone for those who are coding with IOS devices.
-Will work with the python code.